How Okta Helped School of Rock Start Rocking in the Cloud

 Each School of Rock franchise guarantees its employees an exclusive operating territory, extensive training, and access to an IT infrastructure to efficiently manage their school’s music business.
 Because of this they needed a seamless, secure way to for their 500 internal users to access the company’s cloud-based applications – including Docusign, NetSuite and Google Docs – from the corporate center and when working remotely in order to successfully take students from the practice room to the stage.
-Okta made this possible.
+Okta's identity management solution made this possible.

 Evan Trent, School of Rock’s vice president of digital strategy and technology, told us that his IT team looked into three IAM solutions before settling on Okta.